Suggested Seminars and Lectures

 Stephen McSorley, PhD, Leader

 This seminar series is held each week throughout the year.
 This seminar provides updates on the research in progress at the Center for Comparative Medicine (CCM).
 All CCM students and faculty are expected to participate.
 Graduate students use this forum for research progress and exit seminars.
 It allows students at all levels to critically evaluate and discuss research approaches using various animal models of human disease.
 Frequently outside speakers present recent research progress.
-This seminar series, which is held in the Auditorium of the California National Primate Research Center, is a well-attended seminar series that brings in students, faculty and staff from across campus.
+This seminar series, which is held in Conference Room 1008 at the Center for Comparative Medicine (CCM), is a well-attended seminar series that brings in students, faculty and staff from across campus.
 Lively discussions among attending faculty and students follow each seminar.
 The seminar series is offered for elective credit, which is available to (and has been used by) veterinary students.

 Frontiers in Pharmacology Lecture Series